REGISTERED COMMUNITY DESIGNS - THE BASICS

-To obtain a registered Community design, it is necessary to file a formal application at the Community Designs Office (based in Alicante, Spain).
+To obtain a registered Community design, it is necessary to file a formal application at the European Union Intellectual Property Office based in Alicante, Spain (previously known as OHIM).

 A design may be that of a whole or part of a product (including its inside) and may arise from the lines, contours, colours, shape, texture, material or ornamentation of the product.